How you can offer trips and everything you need to know

 As a TripLeader, you should initially only organize transport and accommodation.
 If you also plan several activities and support the group during the trip, this will make your trip even more attractive.

 Of course not!
 We invite everyone to become a TripLeader.
 You should have travel experience, but we are happy to help you with planning and the organization the trip.
-Just message us on Facebook or via e-mail at email@example.com.
+Just send us a message on Facebook, Instagram, Whatsapp or via e-mail at firstname.lastname@example.org.

 No, of course not.
 The trip you organize can be your first visit to the destination.
 Solid preparation is the most important requirement!
 (Have a look at "Who can become a TripLeader?")